rust-lang/reference/src/items/unions.md

 let u = MyUnion { f1: 1 };
 ```

-The expression above creates a value of type `MyUnion` with active field `f1`.
+The expression above creates a value of type `MyUnion` and initializes the
-Active field of a union can be accessed using the same syntax as struct fields:
+storage using field `f1`.
+The union can be accessed using the same syntax as
+struct fields:

 ```rust,ignore
 let f = u.f1;
 ```

-Inactive fields can be accessed as well (using the same syntax) if they are
-sufficiently layout compatible with the current value kept by the union.
+Unions have no notion of an "active field".
+Instead, every union access just
+interprets the storage at the type of the field used for the access.
+The effect
+of reading a union with a different field than it was written to is that of
-Reading incompatible fields results in undefined behavior.
-However, the active
+calling [`transmute`].
+Reading data at a bad type results in undefined behavior
+(for example, reading the value `3` at type `bool`).

+However, which fields are safe to read and which not is generally not known
-field is not generally known statically, so all reads of union fields have to
-be placed in `unsafe` blocks.
+statically, so all reads of union fields have to be placed in `unsafe` blocks.

 ```rust
 # union MyUnion { f1: u32, f2: f32 }